wangantian/wangantian.github.io/_resources/vitis_install.md

 sudo apt install ./xrt*.deb
 ```

-If you happen to have two cmake version within your XILINX library, you may change it similar as follows:
+If you happen to have two cmake version within your XILINX library after load the Vitis, you may change it similar as follows:
 ```bash
 export PATH=/tools/Xilinx/Vitis/2023.1/tps/lnx64/cmake-3.XXX:$PATH
 ```